 7. Create Activity Triggers and Actions

 Alarms can be used to trigger a notification in response to user actions, like unauthorized file-sharing or installing a new application, that may violate compliance policy or introduce a security risk.
 Notifications can be sent through messaging apps, like Slack and Microsoft Teams, or a custom webhook URL.
-Choose from a set of out-of-the-box, pre-configured alarms, or create custom alarms to meet your organization’s needs.
-Learn more about creating custom alarms here.
+Choose from a set of out-of-the-box, pre-configured alarms, or create new alarms to meet your organization’s needs.
+Learn more about creating alarms here.

 8. Customize User Roles and Invite App Users

 Many people in your organization — from team managers to executives to HR and IT leaders — can benefit from the workforce insights in ActivTrak.
 With configurable User Roles and Viewable Groups, you can give each app user access to the specific insights they need without compromising employee privacy or providing access to administrative settings within your account.